jeffnye-gh/testbench/README.md

 Copyright (c) 2022 Jeff Nye

-# Testbench template
+# Verilog Unit Testbench template

 ## TL;DR

-This is my template for a unit test environment.
-It's mostly for jogging my memory, I can't always get to my home machine.
-I cut and paste then build on it depending on the unit I'm designing.
-It is the basis of the test environment in my cache generator.
+I use this for jogging my memory.
+This is the basis of the test environment for my cache generator created verilog.

 ## More
-This is a very simple testbench, but it has some core common features:
+A simple testbench, core common features:

   * self checking tests
     * readmemh based initialization